RahulPGS/highbreedtask/readme.md

 This app takes a URL and fetch the keyword, description and og:description content and display them to the user.

 A input field will be provided in the page where the user can enter the URL.

+Whenever a valid URL is posted to the keyword finder app then the fetched details will get saved in a model mapped to its respected URL.
+If the current url is previously fetched then the existing model object details will get updated with the freshly fetched details.

+#### Recommended URLS and Keywords:

+For any entered URL a query will run on the model to retrieve the objects on which more then 3 same keywords exists.
+The rest of the keywords and URL from these existing objects will get displayed to the user.

 ## Exception Handling: